Wiggenhall St Germans: History

-During WWII two Hawker Hurricanes collided over the parish.
-The crash site was investigated by a local local aviation society and a book published.
+During the Second World War, two Hawker Hurricanes collided over the parish.
+The crash site was investigated by a local aviation society and a book published.

 Governance

 Wiggenhall St Germans is part of the electoral ward called Wiggenhall.
 The population of this ward at the 2011 Census was 2,102.

+Amenities

+The village has a primary school, St Germans Academy.